FrancescoGradi/CombatManager/README.md

 <div/>

 ## How to install
-Code was developed and tested with:
+The code has been developed and tested with:
 - Ionic CLI 5.4.15
 - Ionic Angular 4.11.8
 - @angular-devkit/build-angular 0.801.3